The best selfie sticks in 2025: for your smartphone, GoPro or full-size camera

 How we test

-We test products by using them for their intended purpose, it's as simple as that.
-With selfie sticks, that has meant trying them to shoot selfie photos and videos, both solo and in groups, as well as testing functions such as the rigidity of tripod feet.
-For some of the more sophisticated products – such as the extending gimbals – we have gone into more depth, and have provided links to our full reviews of the products.
+We test products by using them for their intended purpose; it's as simple as that.
+With selfie sticks, that has meant trying them to shoot selfie photos and videos, both solo and in groups, as well as testing functions such as the rigidity of tripod feet and the effectiveness of remotes.

 See also